Would you like to find an investment that consistently produces a return of $1.50 to $6.85 for every dollar you invest?

 - A separated or divorcing employee is typically 25% less productive in the workplace for at least two years.

-- The average cost of divorcing employees to an organization is $8,317 per employee per year due to loss of concentration, absenteeism, shortened work hours, time off for court dates, health issues and reduced staff engagement.
+- The average cost to an organization for divorcing employees is $8,317 per employee per year due to loss of concentration, absenteeism, shortened work hours, time off for court dates, health issues and reduced staff engagement.

 - It can take up to five years for employee productivity to fully rebound after divorce.